iorobertob/intermusic-file/README.md

 ### Important:
  - The name of the folder of this plugin should be named 'file'.

- - "Filter Tabs" filter needs to be installed in Moodle so that, if more than one file is added, they will be displayed arranged in "tabs". (https://moodle.org/plugins/filter_tabs)
+ - "Filter Tabs" filter needs to be installed in Moodle so that if more than one file is added, they will be displayed arranged in "tabs". (https://moodle.org/plugins/filter_tabs)